ct-js/ct-js/docs/making-mods.md

 * `types.js` – here you can place your own Types.
 * `styles.js` – here you can place your own drawing styles.
 * `htmltop.html` – this code is placed right before the drawing canvas.
-* `htmlbottom` – this code is placed right after the drawing canvas.
+* `htmlbottom.html` – this code is placed right after the drawing canvas.

 ### Adding fields